 Figure 4 Measured dominant frequency range (max-min) across flight activities in single-bats, multi-bat and virtual multi-bat conditions.
 Variation in dominant frequency in single-bat condition arises from the combination of active Doppler-shift compensation by the bat and Doppler-shift due to bat flight past the microphone.
 The dominant frequency range in multi-bat and virtual multi-bat is larger because of there are more than one bat.
 The median multi-bat dominant frequency range is greater than single-bat range by 2.2 kHz (p<10-4).
 Virtual multi-bat and multi-bat median range difference was much lower and negligible at 0.48 kHz (p=0.16)

 We split flight-activity audio into windows of 50 ms duration and analysed two parameters for each window: received level and FM lower frequency.
 For each flight-activity audio we also measured the dominant-frequency range (maximum – minimum dominant frequency of all windows in that audio).
 Dominant frequency ranges indicate the amount of shifting or convergence in the CF frequencies within a flight activity (Figure 4).
 An increase in frequency range indicates a reduced frequency overlap, while a decrease in frequency range indicates a convergence of frequencies.
 The median dominant frequency range (Figure 4) was 2.2 kHz larger (p<10-4) in multi-bat conditions (range: 0.03-7.65 kHz) compared to the single-bat condition (range: 0.02-2.86 kHz).
+The observed median difference in dominant frequency range matches the expected magnitude in simulations when bats do not show any special responses to each other (SI ).
 The estimated median differences for received level (95%ile range: -0.88-1.61 dB) and FM lower frequency (95%ile range: -1.46-0.98 kHz) showed no systematic trend, indicating no relative increase or decrease.
 Subset analysis revealed the same trends in both isolated and clustered data for multi-bat and single-bat comparisons (SI 0.7).
 Both isolated and clustered subsets showed a dominant frequency range difference of ~2 kHz.
 The median difference ranges of both received level and FM lower frequency were similarly located on either of zero.
 Isolated and clustered subsets showed the same trends with an increased dominant frequency range of ~2 kHz and with estimated received level and lower frequency median differences on either side of zero (SI 0.7).

 Median difference in dominant frequency range in the mutli-bat was relatively low at 0.48 kHz more (p=0.16) than the virtual-multi-bat conditions (range:0.2-7.55 kHz) condition.
 Median differences of received level (95%ile range: -0.72-2.1 dB) and FM lower frequency (95%ile range: -1.95-0.98 kHz) indicate no systematic trend towards a relative increase or decrease in multi-bat windows in comparison to virtual-multi bat.
 Subset analysis also revealed similar trends (SI 0.7).
 Isolated and clustered subsets showed similarly low dominant frequency range differences of between 0-0.6 kHz.
 For both subsets, received level and lower frequency the estimated median difference range was on either side of zero.